Floorp-Projects/Floorp/tools/sanitizer/docs/tsan.rst

 fixes for TSan on Firefox.

-Sanitizer support in Rust is genuinely experimental, so our build system only works with a limited range of rust nightlies.
-To install and use that specific version, run the following in the root of your mozilla-central checkout:
+Sanitizer support in Rust is genuinely experimental, so our build system only works with a specially patched version of Rust that we build in our CI.
+To install that specific version (or update to a newer version), run the following in the root of your mozilla-central checkout:

 ::

+    ./mach artifact toolchain --from-build linux64-rust-dev
+    rm -rf ~/.mozbuild/rustc-sanitizers
+    mv rustc ~/.mozbuild/rustc-sanitizers
-    rustup toolchain install nightly-2020-11-14 --component rust-src
+    rustup toolchain link gecko-sanitizers ~/.mozbuild/rustc-sanitizers
-    rustup override set nightly-2020-11-14
+    rustup override set gecko-sanitizers

+``mach artifact`` will always download the ``linux64-rust-dev`` toolchain associated with the current mozilla central commit you have checked out.
+The toolchain should mostly behave like a normal rust nightly but we don't recommend using it for anything other than building gecko, just in case.
+Also note that ``~/.mozbuild/rustc-sanitizers`` is just a reasonable default location -- feel free to "install" the toolchain wherever you please.

 Building Firefox
 ~~~~~~~~~~~~~~~~